renatoathaydes/ConcurrenCey/README.md

 Sender<Play> computer = ComputerPlayer();
 ```

-Ideally, you should only keep references even to ``Senders`` in the central point of your application.
+Ideally, you should only keep references (even to ``Senders``) in the central point of your application.
 Most of the time, the only way to communicate with another Agent should be by replying to Messages sent by them.
-To ensure this, you most likely want to avoid having ``shared`` methods inside your ``Actors`` (do not call methods, send a Message!).
+To ensure this is the case, you most likely want to avoid having ``shared`` methods inside your ``Actors`` (do not call methods, send a Message!).

+> If you want to quickly get started with Actors, have a look at the [Hello World sample](source/samples/actors/hello_world.ceylon).

 The Actor Model may seem quite restrictive at first sight, but with a little practice it becomes quite natural to program using it!
 If your application can be divided into many separate logical parts which interact with each other through limited and well-defined units of information (ie. messages), then you certainly should consider using the Actor Model.